coderefinery/DEPRECATED-software-licensing/talk.md

 ## Software license

 - Not having a license is worse than having one
-	- No license no one want to use it
+	- No license, no one want to use it
 	- Some sort of license will encourage usage under the specified conditions
 	- Public domain	or unlicensed, not the same as no license
 - Free and open software